What are the best hiking shoes?

-I’m not an expert by any means.
-I’m only speaking from experience, but for most of Texas I’m going to explain why you should be wearing trail runners for hiking.
+I’m asked this question fairly often.
+It’s a heated debate that will go on for the length of time I’m sure.
+But first: I’m not an expert by any means.
+I’m only speaking from experience, but for most of Texas, I’m going to explain why you should be wearing trail runners for hiking.

 ‘Can I wear trail runners for hiking?’
 Absolutely!
 Trail runners, in essence, are running shoes.
-They’re running shoes that offer additional features which I’ll explain below, but they’re extra cushion-y to help give your feet that added comfort.
-If you’re knocking out 10+ miles when you day hike your feet will appreciate that extra support.
+They’re running shoes that offer additional features which I’ll explain below, but they’re extra cushion to help give your feet that added comfort.
+If you’re knocking out 10+ miles when you day-hike your feet will appreciate that extra support.
 I’ve found in most places I’ve hiked around Texas it’s mostly flat and rocky.
 So that goes into point number two:

-The breathe-ability in trail runner hiking shoe allows for moisture in and out, and if you purchased the socks I recommended, you should be able to continue to walk comfortably until you’re done for the day and you can swap socks.
+The breathability in trail runner hiking shoes allows for moisture in and out, and if you purchased the socks I recommended, you should be able to continue to walk comfortably until you’re done for the day and you can swap socks.

 What to look for in a trail runner hiking shoe